benweint/gquil/CONTRIBUTING.md

 `gquil` is implemented in Go, so you'll need to have a version of Go installed to build or contribute to it.
 It uses `golangci-lint` for linting.

 I use [mise](https://mise.jdx.dev/) for managing my local Go & golangci-lint versions.
-If do too:
+If you do too:

 ```
 cd gquil